spenconnelly/spenconnelly-personal/README.md

 ## Technologies used:

-All components are built on top of the Material-UI React library.
+Components are built with Material Design in mind.

 Styling is all placed in each individual component with JSS.